The Relationship Between Addiction And Infidelity

 Sex Addiction And Infidelity

 Sex addiction involves repeatedly engaging in sexual acts despite negative consequences.
-Contrary to individuals with high sex drives, sex addiction-based actions seek to fix an “urge.”
-If sex addicts are in relationships, their actions often harm others if he or she commits adultery.
+If sex addicts are in relationships, their actions often harm their partners.
 People battling sex addiction can lose even more control when under the influence of alcohol.
 Their destructive behaviors may increase, and a once-healthy relationship can be further damaged.

-Sex addicts look for highs through sex, and can spiral into emotional lows and highs, possibly fueling a substance use disorder.
+Sex addicts look for highs through sex and can spiral into emotional lows and highs, possibly fueling an SUD.
 The mixture of substance abuse and sex addiction is a serious combination needing immediate treatment.